puf/puf.io/notes/socials/2024-08-21 Walk from Ocean beach to the Mission through Golden Gate Park.md

 ---
 Last Sunday we walked from the [Beach Chalet](https://www.beachchalet.com/) at Ocean beach back to our home in the Mission.
 It was a beautiful route through Golden Gate Park, Haight Ashbury, Lower Haight, and Laguna and Valencia street.

-The drive out by Waymo took 30 minutes, including the delay I mentioned in [Waymo stuck behind parked church cars](/socials/2024-08-19-waymo-stuck-behind-parked-church-cars).
+The drive out by Waymo took 30 minutes, including the delay I mentioned in [[2024-08-19 Waymo stuck behind parked church cars]].

 ![](https://i.imgur.com/B2yvJUV.png)